Regular lecture presentations will be 12 minutes + 3 minutes Q&A, and invited lecture presentations will be 25 minutes + 5 minutes Q&A.

 If you are attending the conference in person, you must print your poster out and bring it with you.
 We will provide materials to hang your poster in the poster hall.
 Each poster board onsite will be marked with a number that directly correlates with each poster in the PDF program.
 Please place your poster on the assigned board.
 A 3 to 5-minute pre-recorded video describing the poster must also be submitted by September 12 so that your presentation will be easily available to people attending the conference virtually.
 It will be possible for all attendees to reach out via the platform for times to meet and discuss the work together.

 Posters will be hung for just the date of their presentation (except for student poster finalists) – please hang them up by 9:00 AM.
 You must remove your poster at the end of your assigned date by 6:00 PM or it may be discarded.
-Poster presenters with an ODD paper number should plan to be at their poster from 10:00 AM – 11:00 AM and poster presenters with an EVEN paper number should plan to be at their poster from 3:30 PM – 4:30 PM on their presentation date. *Student poster finalists should plan to attend both poster sessions on Tuesday.
+Poster presenters with an ODD paper number (ex: 9 in Th5.9) should plan to be at their poster from 10:00 AM – 11:00 AM and poster presenters with an EVEN poster number (ex: 8 in Th5.8) should plan to be at their poster from 3:30 PM – 4:30 PM on their presentation date. *Student poster finalists should plan to attend both poster sessions on Tuesday.

 If you are attending the conference virtually, we will print your poster and hang it on your behalf.
-You must submit the PDF poster via the submission form by September 12, as well as your 3 to 5-minute pre-recorded video describing your poster.
+You must submit the PDF poster via the submission form by September 12 (for onsite and virtual presenters), as well as your 3 to 5-minute pre-recorded video describing your poster.
 QR codes will be added to the poster boards so that in person attendees can visit the pre-recorded videos for virtual posters, post questions, and reach out to the presenter to set up a further discussion.